byu-transpolab/cache_benchmark/README.md

 This repository contains several files that researchers can draw upon to generate their own scenarios.
 The files are compiled from and for the trip-based model developed by Fehr & Peers for the Cache Valley Metropolitan Planning Organization (MPO), which oversees transportation planning efforts in the Logan, Utah metropolitan area.
-The files are provided courtesty of the Utah Department of Transportation and the Cache Valley MPO.
+The files are provided courtesy of the Utah Department of Transportation and the Cache Valley MPO.

 The first set of files are drawn from the inputs to the travel model: